imnotartsy/Onshape-Connections/transformations/README.md

 - To connect to the Onshape API, an api key and secret .
   - This is done here: https://dev-portal.onshape.com > API Keys
   - Then put the api key and the secret key, each on their own line in the file ```api-key```
-- Then a did, wid, and eid are needed.
+- Then a did, wid, and eid are needed from the Onshape Workspace.
-These can be found in your document url
+  - These can be found in your Onshape document url.
+  - Depending on your chosen method of running this program, you will want to keep the did, wid, and eid handy.

 ## To Run
 There are two ways of running this script